mattrussi/gitlab-com-runbooks/docs/config_management/alerts/ComponentResourceRunningOut_disk_space.md

 ## Overview

-This alert means that the disk space utilization on a device for a node is growing rapidly and will reach it's capacity in the next 6 hours.
+This alert means that the disk space utilization on a disk for a node is growing rapidly and will reach it's capacity in the next 6 hours.
 The cause of the fast growth should be investigated.

 ## Services